salvadordf/CEF4Delphi/README.md

 # CEF4Delphi
-CEF4Delphi is an open source project created by Salvador Díaz Fau to embed Chromium-based browsers in applications made with Delphi.
+CEF4Delphi is an open source project created by Salvador Díaz Fau to embed Chromium-based browsers in applications made with Delphi or Lazarus/FPC.

 CEF4Delphi is based on DCEF3, made by Henri Gourvest.
 The original license of DCEF3 still applies to CEF4Delphi.
 Read the license terms in the first lines of any *.pas file.